Akshayredekar07/Linux/Session11.md

-# How to Remove Directories
+# Linux commands for How to Remove Directories

 We can remove directories by using the `rmdir` command.